samjwu/Chicken-or-the-Egg/README.md

 Answer: the egg!

-# About
+# Background

-An idle game made for the July Game Jam.
+A game made in one week for the July Game Jam on Newgrounds.

 The theme was very EGGxciting.
 Can you guess what it was?

+# About

+Chicken or the Egg is an idle clicker game where you try to (d)evolve as fast as possible from a dinosaur to a chicken (this is *probably* real! some research suggests chickens evolved from dinosaurs!) by making eggs.

+Get eggs by clicking on the mother or by making babies that will grow up to make more eggs!